rajni-kapoor/ZARA_us_python_project/README.md

 **Step 2 – Transformation/ Cleaning of data :
 •	Deleting a column ’mpn’ as it had the same data in ‘sku’ column.
 •	Checking and dropping null values
 •	Converting datatype of ‘price’ column from float to integer for future reference
 •	Replacing ‘’ with ‘out of stock’ value in ‘availability’ column

 ![image](https://user-images.githubusercontent.com/123319398/226768096-6236ddd1-fe2d-4d37-b899-2bf9afd00010.png)

-**Step 3 – Questions to analyze the data : After preparing the data, I shortlisted following business questions to understand the data:
+**Step 3 – **Questions to analyze the data** : I shortlisted following business questions to analyze the data so that I can have better insight of the business:
 •	Find the highest and lowest priced item?
 •	Show/plot the top 5 and bottom 5 products on the basis of price in a graph?
 •	Find how many products are InStock?
 •	Plot a pie chart to show the percentage of availability of the items?
 •	Plot the graph with the number of products in ‘ZARA’ and ‘ZARAHOME’ brand?

 ![image](https://user-images.githubusercontent.com/123319398/226768567-84fef20d-4fd2-4369-8c21-6cd4438a8d99.png)